getdnsapi/getdns/README.md

 * [libuv](https://github.com/joyent/libuv)
 * [libev](http://software.schmorp.de/pkg/libev.html)

-##Regression Tests
+## Regression Tests

 A suite of regression tests are included with the library, if you make changes or just want to sanity check things on your system take a look at src/test.
-You will need to install [libcheck](http://check.sourceforge.net/).
-Check is also available from many of the package repositories for the more popular operating systems.
+You will need to install [libcheck](http://check.sourceforge.net/) and [libldns from NLnet Labs](https://nlnetlabs.nl/projects/ldns/) version 1.6.17 or later.
+Both libraries are also available from many of the package repositories for the more popular operating systems.

 ## DNSSEC